If you or a loved one were exposed to toxic water, the Birmingham Camp Lejeune Lawyers at Fob James Law Firm want to help you.

 We Represent Camp Lejeune Toxic Water Clients Nationwide

 Fob James Law Firm is honored to represent veterans and their families who have suffered injuries caused by contaminated water at Camp Lejeune.
-As of May 2023, we are representing clients in 45 states:
+We are currently representing clients in 48 states:

 Irrespective of where clients are located, Camp Lejeune lawsuits must be filed and litigated in federal court in North Carolina.
 We are ready to aggressively represent you and your family on your claim no matter what state you reside in.

-Contact a Camp Lejeune Lawyer Near Me In Birmingham
+Contact a Camp Lejeune Lawyer Near Me In Birmingham, AL

 At Fob James Law Firm, our job is to fight for your best interests.
 If you’ve suffered an injury as a result of exposure to contaminated water at Camp Lejeune, you should contact us immediately.